rwaldron/galileo-io/readme.md

 ### Johnny-Five IO Plugin

-Galileo-IO is the default [IO layer](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins) for [Johnny-Five](https://github.com/rwaldron/johnny-five) programs that are run on an Intel Galileo board.
+Galileo-IO is the default [IO layer](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins) for [Johnny-Five](https://github.com/rwaldron/johnny-five) programs that are run on a Galileo or Edison board.

 ### API